Dhana889/Kubernetes/Scenario based questions.md

 - Memory limits are too low
 - Wrong command line arguments
 - Bugs and Exceptions

+# CreateContainerConfigError error on while creating a pod

+Answer: This error appears as a result of a missing Secret or ConfigMap objects, which are typically used to hold configuration details or secrets for multiple pods.

 # Recently created Pod status is showing Pending, how to resolve it?